What we do

 The open office consists of many different spaces that create a myriad of work settings for quiet focus, concentration, project work and collaboration.
 Open planning enhances the flow of both communication and natural light through the space.
 Meeting rooms were planned on the ground floor where natural light was most abundant, as well as the main staff work area to allow staff views of the ground floor outside traffic whilst at their desks.

-As an organisation with a very specific and focussed mission, it was important that their workspace reflected the passion behind their work.
+We wanted to create a vibrant new home for the BES to better support their staff.
 A range of bold colours and images reflecting the natural world were used throughout, with five meeting rooms uniquely identified by different habitats: Amazon, Serengeti, St. Kilda, Yukon and Gobi.
 By incorporating biophilic design elements, social areas and soft furnishings, the new HQ also allows the staff to organise more casual meetings.

 We evaluated the environmental performance of the space closely with the client throughout the entire process.
 Each detail was carefully considered, including planting throughout the office to enhance employee wellbeing and improve air quality, in addition to a moss feature wall at the entrance that encouraged a connection with nature.